 Monitor and coach speed events to decrease your fleet’s accident rate

 Frequent speed events are another good sign that a driver is risky for your fleet.
 Specifically, drivers who often drive 21+ mph over the posted speed limit are at a high risk for accidents.

 Another Donlen customer with a fleet of more than 5,000 vehicles was also able to improve the safety of their fleet through telematics by monitoring and coaching high-risk speed events.

-In the first quarter of 2016, the drivers for this particular customer recorded almost 72,000 speed events (defined as 21+ mph over the posted speed limit).
-By monitoring this type of behavior and providing the necessary coaching for high-risk speeding events, the customer was able to reduce their number of recorded speed events year over year by 30,000 events in the second quarter of 2016 and an additional almost 7,000 events in the third quarter of 2016.
+Additionally, the drivers for another customer recorded almost 72,000 speed events (defined as 21+ mph over the posted speed limit).
+By monitoring this type of behavior and providing the necessary coaching for high-risk speeding events, the customer was able to reduce their number of recorded speed events year over year by 30,000 events within six months and an additional almost 7,000 events in the following three months.
 Consequently, reducing the number of speeding violations improved the safety of their fleet and reported decreases in road vehicle accidents (RVAs) and costs.